serverless-dns/lfu-cache/README.md

 That is, `Clock.js` or `MultiClock.js` instances can be backed by either `HashMap` for point queries, or by `RangeList` for range queries.

-`lfu.js` serves as the entrypoint to construct and interact with LFUs.
+`lfu.js` serves as the entrypoint to construct and interact with these LFUs.

 ```js
   const lfu = new LfuCache("L1", 10)